SumiSastri/react-forms-hub/src/components/form-containers/enquiry-form/README.md

 Added prop-types, cleaned up reusable components - HeaderComponent, FormInputComponent Cleaned up styling to add a logo to the right

-- Created backend server with json-server - initial research started on how to move hard-coded json in mock data to the be endpoint.
+- Created backend server with json-server - Data end point for post set up in db.json

 __Fixed:__

 - Date Picker Library - as it already is a reusable component needs to be used directly in the component

 Quick read through of documentation and some debugging research:-